vwkd/code-system/src/languages/rust/data type/function.md

 can relax by prefixing with question mark ?Sized parameter then needs to be some sort of pointer

-- if doesn't return other data type then implicitly returns unit
+- returns unit by default implicitly if doesn't return anything else